 Health and Lifestyle

 Your health profile, smoking status, BMI, and family medical history all affect premiums.
-Healthy non-smokers get the best rates.
+Healthy non-smokers secure the best rates.
 Pre-existing conditions may result in loadings or exclusions.
-Occupational risk is also considered - desk workers pay less than manual labourers.
+Occupational risk is also factored in - desk workers pay less than those in manual or hazardous roles.

 📋